- Though self-employment used to be a hindrance, a home loan comparison service like ooba home loans makes it significantly less of an obstacle.

 Being self-employed shouldn’t stop you from owning the home of your dreams.
-Where, traditionally, the lack of a single, permanent employer may have hindered your chances of getting a bond, thanks to South Africa’s largest bond originator, this is no longer the case.
+Where, traditionally, the lack of a single, permanent employer may have made your chances of getting a bond more challenging, thanks to South Africa’s largest home loan comparison service, this is no longer the case.

-ooba Property Finance Specialist Yvonne Viljoen explains all the need-to-know for self-employed house hunters, from the paperwork involved to ways improve your chances of getting the bank’s thumbs up…
+ooba home loans Property Finance Specialist Yvonne Viljoen explains all the need-to-know for self-employed house hunters, from the paperwork involved to ways of improving your chances to get the bank’s thumbs up…

 1. Prepare your papers